 Repeat Prescription requests are currently taking up to 72 hours to process.

-Flu Vaccinations for patients aged 50 - 64 - please see message below from public health
+Flu Vaccinations for patients aged 50 - 64 - vaccinations from December 20

 We now ask all patients attending a face to face appointment to wear a face covering